 I have a couple of secrets to share with you today.
 The first secret is: I do not like making cakes under pressure, and I don’t like trying to make them look smooth and perfect.
 I am a perfectionist, but sometimes even perfectionists need a break!

 The second secret?

 I don’t have to make my cakes look perfect.
 I like when my cakes have frosting that is a bit “messy”.
 It adds character.
 This cake is ALL ABOUT how to make things less difficult and more cute.
 Who doesn’t love a super easy cake that people still “ooooh” and “aaaahh” over?

-This is a from-scratch cake that we got from this Mennonite Community Cookbook that we love.
+This is a from-scratch cake that we got from a Mennonite Community Cookbook that we love.
 My grandma got a copy of this cookbook when she got married.
 It has such amazing recipes that we had to order one for ourselves!

 If you don’t have some of these, you can also use a knife to cut any dome off the top of the baked cake.
 The downside?
 It takes off part of your cake, which means less cake for your masterpiece.
 But, that’s not so bad, because you can scarf down those scraps while they’re still a little warm.